nbicocchi/learn-microservices/modules/tools/labs/README.md

 **Instructions:**
 - Create a new Maven project using [Spring Initializr](https://start.spring.io/).
-- Add dependencies for Spring Boot (e.g., `spring-boot-starter-web`) and JUnit (e.g., `junit-jupiter`) to the `pom.xml` file.
+- Add `lombok`, `spring-boot-starter-web` and `spring-boot-starter-test` to the project dependencies.
-- Create a simple RESTful web service that returns a greeting message at the `/greet` endpoint.
+- Create a REST controller that returns a greeting message at the `/greet` endpoint (GET).
-- Use Maven commands (`mvn clean`, `mvn package`) to build the project and ensure all dependencies are resolved correctly.
+- Use Maven commands (`mvn clean`, `mvn package`, `mvn dependency:tree`) to build the project and ensure all dependencies are resolved correctly.

-## Lab 2: Building a Spring Boot Application
+## Lab 2: Building a Spring Application
 **Objective:** Develop a Spring Boot application with various components and configurations.

 **Instructions:**
 - Create a new Spring Boot application using the [Spring Initializr](https://start.spring.io/), selecting appropriate dependencies (e.g., Spring Web, Spring Data JPA).
 - Implement a simple RESTful API with CRUD operations for managing a resource (e.g., `User`).
-- Configure the application properties (i.e., PostgreSQL database connection) in `application.yml`.
+- Configure the application properties for establishing a connection with an H2 in-memory database.
 - Use Maven to build and run the Spring Boot application locally.
-- Demonstrate how to build a Docker image using both the Jib Maven Plugin.
+- Demonstrate how to build a Docker image using the Jib Maven Plugin.

 ## Lab 3: Performance Testing with JMeter
 **Objective:** Use JMeter to perform load testing on a Spring Boot application.